 What Is a Bearing?

-A bearing is a machine element that constrains relative motion between two parts to only the desired type — typically rotation or linear translation — while reducing friction and supporting mechanical loads.
+A bearing is a machine element that constrains relative motion between two parts to a single desired direction, typically rotation or linear translation, while reducing friction and supporting mechanical loads.
+The first patented ball bearing dates to 1869 (Jules Suriray's velocipede hub patent), and modern bearing terminology is standardized in ISO 5593 (Rolling bearings — Vocabulary).

-- Sliding contact — a lubricated surface layer separates the moving parts, allowing them to glide rather than grind.
+- Sliding contact: a lubricated surface layer separates the moving parts, letting them glide rather than grind.

 Every bearing in existence is a variation or combination of these two principles.